decentralized-identity/keri/docs/Q-and-A-Security.md

 ...

 I predict a few years from now we will have:

-A. JOSE / JWS / JWK / jose based DIDs\
+1. JOSE / JWS / JWK / jose based DIDs\
-B. `Multicodec` / IPFS / IPLD / DAG_CBOR / JWS / JWK / ipld based DIDs\
+2. `Multicodec` / IPFS / IPLD / DAG_CBOR / JWS / JWK / ipld based DIDs\
-C. Linked Data / JSON-LD / CBOR-LD / linked data based DIDs\
+3. Linked Data / JSON-LD / CBOR-LD / linked data based DIDs\
-D. KERI / KERI keys / KERI signatures / keri event log based DIDs
+4. KERI / KERI keys / KERI signatures / keri event log based DIDs

 There will be some overlap, for example KERI based DID Documents will likely support JWKs if they want to be useful with any legacy system, but internally KERI will use a different key representation.
 Similarly sidetree based dids will likely support linked data proofs but will only rely on JWS / JWK for internal operations.